DeepMediaScan is a powerful tool of Treasured to recover lost media from a card or a disk.

 DeepMediaScan is specialized in audio and video recovery.
-Unlike data recovery services and tools that try to recover files by detecting container data, it tries to recover media directly.
-Indeed, what matters is the content, audio and video, not the container, that can be re-built through reindexing.
+Unlike data recovery tools or services that try to recover files by detecting container data, DeepMediaScan recovers media directly.

 Generating the Disk Map

 The first step is to scan your disk or your card and map all existing media (video or audio).

 1. Open damaged disk with Treasured

 Scan Disk option of DeepMediaScan menu displays a list of disks currently connected to the computer.

 Choose the disk you want to recover footage from.